On divisorial (i) classes: Weyl group action on and the Mukai pairing.

 The \emph{standard Cremona transformation based at the $n+1$ coordinate points} of $\PP^{n}$ is defined to be the birational map

 This map is given by divisors of degree $n$ with multiplicity $n-1$ at each of the $n+1$ coordinate points.
 The standard Cremona transformation contracts each of the coordinate hyperplanes to a point.
-The indeterminacy locus of the standard Cremona transformation consists on the collection of $n+1$ coordinate points, and all linear subspaces of dimension at most $n-2$ generated by these points, therefore it is a strong birational map.
+The indeterminacy locus of the standard Cremona transformation consists of the collection of $n+1$ coordinate points, and all linear subspaces of dimension at most $n-2$ generated by these points.
+If we lift to $X_{n,n+1}$, we get a strong birational map on $X_{n,n+1}\dashrightarrow X_{n,n+1}$, i.e. an isomorphism in codimension 1.

 Moreover it induces an automorphism of the Picard group of $X_{n,s}$ for $s\geq n+1$ points and by abuse of notation we will denote $\Cr: \Pic X_{n,s}\stackrel{}{\rightarrow} \Pic X_{n,s}$ via the rule